mthansen/website/content/talks/Europlex/index.md

   region:
   postcode:
   country:
-summary:
+summary: Lectures on quantum field theory in a Euclidean finite volume (virtual event based in Edinburgh)
-abstract: Lectures on quantum field theory in a Euclidean finite volume
+abstract:

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.